vjoshy/ATQ_Surveillance_Package/README.md

                                         ScYr = c(2:10), yr.weights = c(1:9)/sum(c(1:9)))
 ```

-The final output ‘region_metric’ will be a list of 6 matrices and 6 data
-frames.
-The matrices describe the values of metrics for respective lag
+The final output 'region_metric' will be a list of 6 matrices and 6 data frames.
+The matrices describe the values of metrics for respective lag and thresholds.
-and thresholds.

-An optimal lag and threshold value that minimizes each metric is
-selected and these optimal parameters are used to generate the 6 data
-frames associated with the metrics.
-Simulated information like number of
-lab confirmed cases, number of students absent, etc, are included in the
+An optimal lag and threshold value that minimizes each metric is selected and these optimal parameters are used to generate the 6 data frames associated with the metrics.
+Simulated information like number of lab confirmed cases, number of students absent, etc, are included in the output.
-output.

 These data frames contain 19 variables and are as follows:

+-   lag, Best selected lagged absenteeism value.
+-   thres, Best selected threshold value.
+-   Data, Day (1-300).
+-   ScYr, School year.
+-   Actual.case, Total number of true cases (unconfirmed).
+-   case.elem, Number of true cases that are elementary school children.
+-   Case.No, Number of lab confirmed cases.
+-   Case, Binary variable to indicate whether there has been a lab confirmed case for the day.
+-   pct.absent, Percent of students absent in total school population.
+-   absent, Total number of students absent.
+-   absent.sick, Total number of students absent due to illness.
+-   window, 14 day true alarm window for ADD and FAR calculations (binary variable).
+-   ref.date, Reference date (first day where there are two lab confirmed cases in a 7 day period).
+-   Alarm, Binary variable indicating whether alarm was raised (1 - raised, 0 - not raised).
+-   ATQ, Alert time quality (metric).
+-   FAR, False alarm rate (metric).
+-   ADD, Accumulated days delayed (metric).
+-   AATQ, Average alarm time quality (metric).
+-   FATQ, First alarm time quality (metric).